vincentxwang/ChipFiring.jl/docs/src/examples.md

 g = ChipFiringGraph(icosahedron_adj_matrix)

-# Compute the gonality of an icosahedron to be 9.
+# Compute the gonality of an icosahedron to be 9
 compute_gonality(g)

-# We can also specify ranks for `compute_gonality` to compute.
+# We can also specify ranks for `compute_gonality` to compute
 compute_gonality(g, min_d=7, max_d=10)

-# If the function finds that the gonality is greater than `max_d`, it will return `-1`.
+# If the function finds that the gonality is greater than `max_d`, then it will return `-1`
 compute_gonality(g, min_d=6, max_d=8)

 # Verbose mode that prints a winning divisor.